camunda/feel-scala/docs/docs/reference/builtin-functions/feel-built-in-functions-list.md

 Java's [joining](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/stream/Collectors.html#joining(java.lang.CharSequence,java.lang.CharSequence,java.lang.CharSequence))
 function.

-If an item of the list is `null` then it is ignored and not part of the result string.
+If an item of the list is `null` then the item is ignored for the result string.
+If an item is neither a string nor `null` then the function returns `null` instead of a string.

 * parameters:
   * `list`: the list of strings to join